andywhite37/blog/content/blog/2019-11-01-a-laymans-guide-to-functors-in-reasonml.md

 # Tree functor

 Now let's try another data type: a binary tree.
-Using recursion fo `map` makes this very similar to `list('a)`, so I'll just jump into the example:
+Using recursion with `map` makes this very similar to `list('a)`, so I'll just jump into the example:

 ```ocaml
 module Tree = {